JanPrzystal/Spot-Pricing-Aware-Scheduler/README.md

      Where:

-     - topologies: Points to AWS infrastructure configuration
+     topologies: Points to AWS infrastructure configuration

-     - workloads: Specifies BitBrains dataset location
+      workloads: Specifies BitBrains dataset location

-     - allocationPolicies: Defines the scheduler type (e.g., PriceToPerformance / Random / Demand / Price)
+     allocationPolicies: Defines the scheduler type (e.g., PriceToPerformance / Random / Demand / Price)
-2. **Execution**:
+3. **Execution**:
    - Run OpenDC in IntelliJ IDEA with `ExperimentCli` as the main class.
    - Use `--experiment-path <path-to-experiment-file>`.
-   - Results will be visible on the console
+   - Results will be visible in the console
 ---

 ## Experiments